January 29, 2023

 Everything I do to keep my autoimmune diseases at bay, I share with you.

-A lot of exercises could aggravate arthritis, as could not enough of the right exercise.
-Inflammation-reducing exercises performed regularly maintain mobility in the joints for rheumatoid arthritis.
+Many exercises could aggravate arthritis, as could not enough proper exercise.
+Inflammation-reducing activities are performed regularly to maintain joint mobility for rheumatoid arthritis.

-The right movement for rheumatoid arthritis, done regularly, includes ones that do not cause trauma to the joints and strengthen the muscles around them, for instance.
+The proper movement for rheumatoid arthritis, done regularly, includes ones that do not cause joint trauma and strengthen the muscles around them, for instance.
 Of course, exercises get easier when the inflammation is under control, and you will know your limitations.

 What Can Cause Rheumatoid Arthritis Flares?

-Creating symbiosis, rather than dysbiosis, in your gut is paramount to your good health.
+Creating symbiosis, rather than dysbiosis, in your gut is paramount to good health.

-Gut bacteria are essential for not only homeostasis in the gut but to the systemic immune system.
+Gut bacteria are essential for gut and systemic immune system homeostasis.

 We are all unique.
-There are triggers that you know about or may not know about that can be exacerbating your rheumatoid arthritis condition.
+Some triggers you know about or may not know about can exacerbate your rheumatoid arthritis condition.

-That is why following the specialized advice for your symptoms, along with following the traffic light system that we have on Eat Burn Sleep, helps tremendously.
-With symptom and inflammation reduction at a systemic level.
+That is why following the specialized advice for your symptoms and the traffic light system we have on Eat Burn Sleep helps tremendously with symptom and inflammation reduction at a systemic level.

-There are many ingredients or compounds in what you may be eating that can cause inflammation.
-Even in new ‘healthy alternative’ foods, like almond milk.
+Many ingredients or compounds in what you may be eating can cause inflammation, even in new ‘healthy alternative’ foods, like almond milk.
 The food industry has a lot to answer for!

-If you missed my Lives on Instagram or podcasts with Dr. Dawn Sherling, talking further about additives, their effects on the microbiome, and inflammation, make sure to catch up on them.
+If you missed my Lives on Instagram or podcasts with Dr. Dawn Sherling discussing additives, their effects on the microbiome, and inflammation, make sure to catch up on them.

-Those ‘healthy’ packaged foods that you are eating that you paid a lot of money for could be triggering your rheumatic flares!
+Those ‘healthy’ packaged foods you eat that you paid a lot of money for could trigger your rheumatic flares!

-I advise if you don’t understand what it is on the label, use that as a rule of thumb!
+If you don’t understand what is on the label, use that as a rule of thumb!

-If you haven’t joined already, I urge you to take charge of your health today.
+If you haven’t joined, I urge you to take charge of your health today.

 Your mind and body need inflammation kept at bay.
 Whether you have a known condition or not.
-Hidden inflammation is silent.
+Inflammation can be silent.

-We cannot change our genes, but we can change gene expression.
+We cannot change our genes, but we can alter gene expression.

-We can inflame our bodies, with or without a hereditary disease, with our food, our minds, and our whole lifestyle.
+With or without a hereditary disease, we can inflame our bodies with our food, minds, and whole lifestyles.

 Having more autonomy over your health starts here!

-I hope that you have an amazing day.
+I hope that you have a fantastic day.

 Author